German bond yields dip before U.S. jobs data, but set for biggest weekly rise since Pfizer

 In April Fitch downloaded Italy's credit rating to one notch above junk at BBB- and has been more proactive than other rating agencies in downgrading sovereigns during the COVID crisis.
 But analysts don't expect it to take action now that EU and ECB policy support is firmly in place.

-Italy's borrowing costs seem to reflect that view, with its 10-year yield last down 1 basis point to 0.56%.
+Italy's 10-year yield was last up 1 basis point at 0.58%, having nearly touched record lows in early trade.
 IT10YT=RR

 (Reporting by Yoruk Bahceli Editing by Gareth Jones)